FAQs for the 2024 Statewide Primaries and Runoffs

 When I left the polls, I was asked to participate in an “exit poll.”
 Is this legal?

-Where can I report an issue or file a complaint about the election?
+Where should I file a complaint about the election?